prasoonkandel/prasoonkandel/README.md

 ---

-## random facts
+## Random facts

-- started coding early
+- Started coding from the age of 13
-- likes building over watching tutorials
+- Likes building over watching tutorials
-- prefers dark themes
+- Prefers dark themes
-- learns fast by breaking things
+- Loves to play chess
+- Always active on instagram